rkqiku/LunchRush/README.md

-# 🍱 Huly Plugin Challenge: LunchRush
+# 🍱 Huly.io Plugin Challenge: LunchRush

-Welcome to the **LunchRush** challenge — your mission is to build a collaborative Huly plugin that helps employees coordinate their daily lunch orders in a fun and efficient way.
+Welcome to the **LunchRush** challenge — your mission is to build a collaborative Huly.io plugin that helps employees coordinate their daily lunch orders in a fun and efficient way.

 ---

 ## 🧠 The Idea

-Lunchtime coordination is always messy: scattered messages, missed orders, and last-minute chaos. **LunchRush** solves this by offering a central place — inside Huly — where team members can:
+Lunchtime coordination is always messy: scattered messages, missed orders, and last-minute chaos. **LunchRush** solves this by offering a central place — inside Huly.io — where team members can:

 - Propose or vote on restaurants and dishes
 - Join the group lunch order